 Getting to Iraq is now much easier than it used to be, with flights from hubs such as Istanbul now much more common.

 Getting to Erbil and Kurdistan is even easier with regular flights from throughout Europe and beyond.
 YPT can also arrange entrance to the country through its various land borders.
 To discuss your options for travel to Iraq please get in touch.

 All of our local guides on our Iraq and Iraqi Kurdistan tours speak English, or a translator is provided.
 For independent tours to Iraq, guides speaking other languages can be arranged.
 Additionally, all of our tours are curated by our expert YPT staff with years of experience in the region, and many of our tours are led by western YPT guides who also speak Arabic and specialize in the region.

 YPT can also assist with the paperwork needed to apply for an Iraq visa in person at the nearest Iraq embassy if your country is not eligible for a visa on arrival.

 It is not illegal for foreigners to be gay in Iraq, but public displays of affection, regardless of one’s sexuality, are very frowned upon.
 We advise all participants, whether homosexual or heterosexual, to restrain from public displays of affection out of respect for the culture.

-LGBTQ travellers can safely travel in Iraq, and it is important that all travellers maintain common sense in restraining public displays of affection.
+LGBTQ travelers can safely travel in Iraq, and it is important that all travelers maintain common sense in restraining public displays of affection.
 You can always ask your YPT guide if you have any specific questions about what you can and cannot do in Iraq.